 Method 2: Check the RAM and clear some if you need

 You can quickly check your RAM using Windows Memory Diagnostic.
 It is a relatively simple procedure, take a look;

 Step1: Press Win logo key + R and then type Control panel in the dialog box.

 Step 2: Now, type Memory at the top-right search box to open Windows Memory Diagnostic.

-Step2: You have to choose if you want to Reboot the computer or run the tool immediately or schedule the tool to run automatically after the restart.
+Step2: You have to choose if you want to Reboot the computer or run the tool immediately or schedule the device to run automatically after the restart.

 Step 4: If you set to run the Windows Memory Diagnostic after the restart, then you will make a regular memory check.
 If you want to run more tests, then the hit the F1 key, then use the Arrow keys to change the test standard to Basic or Standard or Extended.

 Step 5: After that, hit the F10 key to confirm the settings, and then the testing will resume.